May 7, 2001

 Courses satisfying the requirement may also apply, when eligible, to the Core, Experiential Learning, and Knowledge, Identity and Power degree requirements, and also to major, minor, and interdisciplinary emphasis requirements where applicable.

 All 1 unit courses in CHIN, FREN, GERM, GRK, JAPN, LAT, or SPAN taught in the target language have been approved for the language requirement.
 In addition the following courses taught in English have been approved for the requirement: ARTH 371, CONN 330, FREN 391, GERM 305, GERM 320, GERM 350, GLAM 120.

 - Satisfied the Knowledge, Identity, and Power (KNOW) Graduation Requirement by completing one course that has been approved to meet that requirement.
 The Curriculum Committee approves courses fulfilling the KNOW requirement based on the following rubric:

 - Learning Objectives

-- Courses in Knowledge, Identity and Power (KNOW) provide a distinct site for students to develop their understanding of the dynamics and consequences of power differentials, inequalities and divisions among social groups, and the relationship of these issues to the representation and production of knowledge.
-In these courses, students also develop their capacity to communicate meaningfully about issues of power, disparity, and diversity of experiences and identities.
+- Courses in Knowledge, Identity and Power (KNOW) provide a specific site for students to understand the dynamics and consequences of power differentials, inequalities, and divisions among social groups and the relationship to the representation and production of knowledge.
+Students also develop their capacity to communicate meaningfully about power, disparity, and diversity of experiences and identities in these courses.